sameer-goel/aws-machine-learning/10_QnA.md

 # Modeling Domain

-Q. Algo for Recommendation System -  KNN
+Q. Algo for Recommendation System
+-  KNN

-Q. Segment customer based on their spending habits - K-Means
+Q. Segment customer based on their spending habits
+- K-Means

+Q. Email phising
+- N-Gram

+Q. Starting with std pre-trained market model and then further training it
+- Transfer Learning

+Q. Hyperparameter that governs how quickly model adepts new or changing data.
+- Set Learing rate at high value (0.0 - 1.0)

 # Data Engineering Domain

--
+Q. Automate wrong labeled data by Groud Truth
+- Annotation Consolidation allows to combine annotations of multiple workers to produce probabilitistic model.

+Q.